Economics, Latest

 If you are new to BCA, here is a very introductory course, in 10 videos totalling 1 hour 14 minutes.

-I invite you to consider enrolling in my 12-week online course on Applied Benefit: Cost Analysis.
+I invite you to consider enrolling in my three 4-week online courses on Applied Benefit: Cost Analysis, covering The Essentials, Measuring Benefits and Practical Issues.
 Build your BCA expertise and gain the practical skills you need to undertake a complex Benefit: Cost Analysis.
 Online: high-quality video lectures and interviews, live workshops.
 No existing economics background required.

 Discounts are available for bulk enrolments and for enrolments from selected countries.
-Bursaries (with a discount of more than 90%) are also available for enrolments from selected countries.
+Bursaries (with a discount of 90%) are also available for enrolments from selected countries.

-For details of content, timing, pricing and how to apply for discounts or a bursary download this flier:
+For information on content, pricing, and how to apply for discounts or a bursary download this flier:

 “A fantastic program and course.
 It is by far the best course I have been involved in.
 I learned so much and there is still lots to learn which you have shared with links so I can return to refresh/learn as needed.”